johnynek/bosatsu/docs/language_guide.md

 ```
 enum List: Empty, NonEmpty(head: a, tail: List[a])

-recursive def len(lst):
+def len(lst):
   recur lst:
     Empty: 0
     NonEmpty(_, tail): len(tail).add(1)
 ```

-1. recursive defs must be labeled `recursive def`
-2. recursive defs cannot be nested inside other recursive defs
-3. there must be exactly one recur inside each recursive def, which is like a match that must take one of the def arguments.
+In the above, we see the `recur` syntax.
+This is a normal match with two restrictions: 1. it can only be on a literal parameter of the nearest enclosing def, 2. a function may have at most one recur in a body, which is not enclosed by a inner def.
+Inside the branches of such a recur, recursion on the enclosing def is permitted if it meets certain constraints which prevent unbounded loops:

-4. in at least one branch of the recur match there must be a recursive call that must take a substructure of the argument the recur is matching on.
+In at least one branch of the recur match there must be a recursive call that must take a substructure of the argument the recur is matching on.
 In the above example, tail is a substructure of lst, and is used in the same parameter as list appeared in.

 These are strict rules, but they guarantee that each recursive function terminates in a finite number of steps, and can never loop forever.
 The recommendation is to avoid recursive defs as much